kmurugulla/experience-aem-samples/README.md

 From the root directory, run ``mvn -PautoInstallPackage clean install`` to build the bundle and content package and install to a CQ instance.

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.

+## Using with AEM Developer Tools for Eclipse

+To use this project with the AEM Developer Tools for Eclipse, import the generated Maven projects via the Import:Maven:Existing Maven Projects wizard.
+Then enable the Content Package facet on the _content_ project by right-clicking on the project, then select Configure, then Convert to Content Package...
+In the resulting dialog, select _src/main/content_ as the Content Sync Root.

 ## Using with VLT